Contributing a Model¶

 - Validate pipeline exports :

-scripts/validate_model.pychecks fortraining_pipelineandinference_pipeline(@pipeline) andsplit_dataset(@step) via AST parsing - Validate STAC item :
+scripts/validate_model.pychecks fortraining_pipelineandinference_pipeline(@pipeline),split_dataset(@step), and required test functions via AST parsing - Validate STAC item :

 All checks must pass before the PR is reviewed.